 Soma juice in old Hindu scripture is an intoxicating drink, a drink of the gods.
-And since its introduction, our Juice has intoxicated many new riders into loving the 29" wheel platform.
+And since its introduction, our Juice has intoxicated many new riders into loving the 29er wheel platform.
+The CrMo tubes offer a lively ride.
+The geometry is very stable at speed and lets you carve corners with confidence.
+Tons of fun.

-- Tange Prestige heat treated steel front triangle; butted CrMo rear end
+- Tange Prestige heat treated CrMo steel front triangle; butted CrMo rear end

-- Geometry designed to accommodate a 100mm travel fork
+- Geometry designed to accommodate a 100-140mm travel fork

 - Int'l disc brake tabs (rear)